 The filing requirements that apply to individuals will determine if the personal representative must prepare a final individual income tax return for the decedent.
 Refer to Publication 17, Your Federal Income Tax for Individuals, and How Do I File a Deceased Person's Tax Return? for more information.

-Whether income must be included or deductions may be taken on the final return is determined by the method of accounting used by the decedent at the time of death.
+The method of accounting used by the decedent at the time of death determines the income to include and the deductions to take on the final return.
 Most individuals use the cash receipts and disbursements method.
-Under this method, the final return should show only the items of income the decedent actually received, that were credited to his account, or that were made available to him without restriction before death.
-Generally, expenses paid by the decedent before death should be deducted on the final return.
-If the decedent used an accrual method, refer to Publication 559, Survivors, Executors, and Administrators, and Publication 538, Accounting Periods and Methods, for further information.
+Under this method, the final individual return should show only the items of income the decedent actually received, that were credited to his or her account, or that were made available to him or her without restriction before death.
+Generally, the final individual return can claim deductions for expenses the decedent paid before death.
+If the decedent used an accrual method, refer to Publication 559 and Publication 538, Accounting Periods and Methods, for more information.

-- If you're a surviving spouse filing a joint return and no personal representative has been appointed you should sign the return and write in the signature area "Filing as surviving spouse."
-A surviving spouse can file joint returns for the taxable year in which the death occurred and, if the death occurred before the date that the decedent's return for the immediately preceding year was due, for the taxable year immediately before the year of death.
+- If you're a surviving spouse filing a joint return and there's no appointed personal representative, you should sign the return and write in the signature area "Filing as surviving spouse."
+A surviving spouse can file joint returns for the taxable year in which the death occurred and, if the death occurred before filing the return, for the taxable year immediately before the year of death.

-Page Last Reviewed or Updated: January 29, 2013
+Page Last Reviewed or Updated: April 14, 2017